phac-nml/staramr/README.md

 staramr search --pointfinder-organism salmonella -o out *.fasta
 ```

-Where `--pointfinder-organism` is the specific organism you are interested in (currently only *salmonella*, *campylobacter* and *enterococcus faecalis* are supported).
+Where `--pointfinder-organism` is the specific organism you are interested in (currently only *salmonella* and *campylobacter* are supported).

 To specify which PlasmidFinder database to use, please run: